bablokb/pcb-pico-datalogger/README.md

 Hardware Components
 -------------------

-Time-keeping uses the PCF8523 RTC with its integrated suport for a backup-battery.
+Time-keeping uses the PCF8523 RTC with its integrated support for a backup-battery.

 Powermanagement uses a D-type flip-flop which drives the enable pin of the Pico.
 In "reset"-state, the enable pin is pulled high and the Pico is running.
 The